Personal Injury FAQ’s

 Q: What are some examples of typical expenses that arise in a personal injury lawsuit?

-A: This can include a variety of things, depending on your exact case and the state in which you reside or the state in which the injury occurred.
-Typical expenses can include filing fees, paying for expert testimony, investigations, meals, medical records, process servers, accident reconstruction and more.
+A: This can include a variety of things, depending on your exact case and injuries.
+Typical expenses can include filing fees, paying for expert testimony, investigations, medical records, process servers, accident reconstruction and more.